Almonds and Olivez

 Who should not take Moringa?

-Moringa may possibly be unsafe for pregnant women as it contains chemicals in the root, bark, and flowers that might make the uterus contract.
-While there is not enough evidence of the safety of the others parts when pregnant, it is best to just avoid it during pregnancy.
+Moringa may be unsafe for pregnant women as it contains chemicals in the root, bark, and flowers that might make the uterus contract.
+While there is not enough evidence of the safety of the other parts when pregnant, it is best to just avoid it during pregnancy.
 Additionally, while it is sometimes used to increase breast milk production for breastfeeding mothers for up to several days, it is recommended that it be avoided during this time as not enough information is available for breastfeeding mothers.
-For children, research has shown that the leaf, taken short-term (up to 2 months) did not seem to have any adverse effect.
-However, it is recommended that children avoid taking moringa (no particular part was stated).

 Possible Interactions

 Moringa might interact with certain medications, for example, Levothyroxine, which is used for low thyroid function.
 Studies have shown it to reduce the effectiveness of Levothyroxine when taken together.
 Also, medications that are broken down by the liver may interact with moringa which might increase the effects or side effects of some of these medications.
-Additionally, if you have diabetes or high blood pressure, moringa might lower blood sugar as well as blood pressure.
-So it is always best to talk to your healthcare provider before taking moringa, especially if you are on medications (rxlist.com).

 How to make your own DIY Moringa Powder using the Leaves

 Making your own Moringa leave powder can be an economical way to enjoy the many benefits of this potent plant, especially, if you have access to a tree.
-In this case, pick as many of the branches that you can or want.
+In this case, pick as many of the branches as you can or want.
 Wash them thoroughly and place them to dry on a clean, smooth surface on a clean towel or paper towel (I usually use paper towels).
 Let them dry indoors at room temperature.
 This may take a few hours or up to a day, depending on where you live.
 When the leaves are dried, remove them from the stem and blend in a high-speed blender (I use my Nutribullet).

 Blend the leaves to powder.
 Strain the powder in a Bowl.
-You can opt to strain a couple of times so as to remove any rough pieces.
-Then store in a container (I use a mason jar), which I label.
+You can opt to strain a couple of times to remove any rough pieces.
+Then store it in a container (I use a mason jar), which I label.
 The rough parts after straining, I place in another smaller container and use to bowl tea at times.
 There you go, your own, fresh Moringa Powder.
-Moringa powder can last for a long time, so I usually keep mine on the kitchen counter in a dark place.
-I have been making my own moringa powder for years now.
-In fact, I have never purchased it, and usually make enough to share.

 How to use your Moringa Leave Powder